stanac/LiteApi/readme.md

+# LiteApi

-### LiteApi, a simple WEB API with JSON only support
+## MVC-style inspired .NET Core WEB API with JSON only support

 LiteApi is .net core framework inspired by MVC-style Controller/Action principles.
 It's still in alpha and currently initial tests are showing that it can handle about 50%